Baxter Bakery Equipment

 All of these Revit families were created to specific Kroger BIM standards, to be used solely by them and not for public distribution by the manufacturer.
 Without going into too much detail, these standards have an overall focus towards the use of shared parameters (for proper scheduling in their Revit projects) and a realism in 3D views.

 Even though these families were done years ago, they’re really a testimony to how a well-made piece of manufacturer content can stand the test of time.
 They are clean, simple, flexible and help the user.
-You could open any of these families today and easily update them to suit new specs for any other oven with a similar design.
-Now you're cooking with gas!
+You could open any of these families now and easily update them to suit new specs for any other oven with a similar design.

 Need Content?